June 20, 2022

 The grating performances by Groh and Costelloe could have been more engaging if they had a better screenplay and better character development.
 Forget about learning more about who Dev and Luca are as people.
 This movie has no significant backstories for them or any indications of who else in their personal lives get quality time with them outside of the support group.

-It’s briefly mentioned Dev’s mother in an Indian immigrant, and he used to live in Kentucky.
-Luca quickly mentions his own father a few times.
+It’s briefly mentioned Dev’s mother is an Indian immigrant, and he used to live in Kentucky.
+Luca quickly mentions his own father, who lives in New York state and is never seen in the movie.
 That’s it.
 Dev and Luca are written as utter fools who don’t have much about them to like, and they aren’t even entertaining in their buffoonery.

 Sierra’s performance as Regina has flashes of very good comedic timing.
 However, the Regina character is written in a way that’s almost misogynistic.
 Dev and Luca go out of their way to be her “rescuers” (Luca’s motivations are later explained in the movie), but Regina is really nothing more than a selfish, arrogant and dishonest brat.
 Other than Regina’s good looks, the movie never explains why Dev is so “in love” with Regina, since she doesn’t seem to care about anyone but herself and maybe her dog.